Matthew Stafford Player Prop Bets for the NFL Playoffs | Los Angeles vs. Arizona 1/17/2022

 Matchup vs. Arizona

-- In six matchups against the Cardinals, Stafford averaged 269.2 passing yards per game, 5.3 yards less than his over/under for Monday.
+- In six matchups against the Cardinals, Stafford averaged 269.2 passing yards per game, 5.3 yards below his over/under for Monday.

 - Stafford threw multiple touchdown passes five times over five of those outings against the Cardinals.